 One of the best investments we can make is in our own knowledge and skill set.
 With that in mind, this article will work through how we can use Return On Equity (ROE) to better understand a business.
-By way of learning-by-doing, we'll look at ROE to gain a better understanding of Nanjing Sample Technology Company Limited (HKG:1708), by way of a worked example.
+We'll use ROE to examine Nanjing Sample Technology Company Limited (HKG:1708), by way of a worked example.

 How Do I Calculate Return On Equity?

 Return on Equity = Net Profit ÷ Shareholders' Equity

 9.3% = CN¥196m ÷ CN¥2.1b (Based on the trailing twelve months to December 2018.)